kurt-krueckeberg/tuple/README.rst

 Variadic Class Template
 -----------------------

-A variadic class template can be instantiated with a varying number of template arguments.
+A variadic templates can be instantiated with a varying number of template parameters.
 Such a variadic class template can be used to implement a tuple generic type, a generic data structure that can hold a varying set of types; for example,

 .. code-block:: cpp